-In its first part, the paper maps the recent strengthening of the transnational arena of anti-gender equality actors and illustrates manifestations of the offensive against gender equality with examples taken from various national contexts.
+from various national contexts.
 The section looks at actors, networks and framing.
-The second part moves on to discuss two fundamental contextual elements for understanding the current backlash against gender equality: coming to power of anti-democratic and illiberal governments especially in the context of fragile democracies and the consequent curtailing of democratic rights including the closure of civic space.
+Section 4 moves on to discuss two fundamental contextual elements for understanding the current backlash against gender equality: the coming to power of anti-democratic and illiberal governments, especially in the context of fragile democracies; and the consequent curtailing of democratic rights including the closure of civic space.

-Our third section looks at how the relationship between women's movements and states changes in the context of hostility to gender equality and women's rights taking into consideration both hostile governments and hostile publics and civil society.
-We ask how access, voice and political standing of women's rights advocates change in the context of hostility.
-We look at the implications of anti-genderism on women's rights advocates, the main drivers of gender equality policies (McBride and the three countries.
-We would like to thank Marianna Szczygielska, Leda Sutlovic and Andrea Sebestyén for their valuable inputs to the data collection process.

-Mazur, 2010; Htun and Weldon, 2012; Beckwith, 2013).
-We ask: how the capacities and strategies of women's movement change, adapt or decay in the context of state and public hostility.
-We argue that in the context of de-democratization and attacks on gender equality we need to move from a bilateral understanding of relationships between states and women's movements to one that takes into account the role of anti-gender equality actors in shaping this relationship.
+Our fifth section looks at how the relationship between women's movement actors and the state changes in the context of hostility to gender equality and women's rights, taking into consideration both hostile governments and hostile publics and civil society.
+We ask how the access, voice and political standing of women's rights advocates change in the context of hostility.
+We look at the implications of anti-genderism on women's rights advocates, the main drivers of gender equality policies.17 We ask how the capacities and strategies of women's movements change, adapt or decay in the context of state and public hostility.
+We argue that, in the context of de-democratization and attacks on gender equality, we need to move from a bilateral understanding of relationships between state and women's movement actors to one that takes into account the role of antigender equality actors in shaping this relationship.

-The final part analyzes the implications of attacks on gender equality and women's rights on gender equality policies.
+Section 6 analyses the implications of attacks on gender equality and women's rights on gender equality policies.
 Here we assess whether and how discursive attacks on gender equality translate to policy dismantling.
-We explore the conditions of decline and reversal of gender equality policies and their impact on political representation of women.
-We argue that in order to understand the nature of gender policy backsliding it is not sufficient to look at changes in laws and policies adopted, but we have to look at changes in implementation patterns, in accountability mechanisms of the state vis a vis women's rights advocates, as well as the discourses used by governments to delegitimize previously accepted gender equality objectives.
+We explore the conditions of decline and reversal of gender equality policies and their impact on the political representation of women.
+We argue that in order to understand the nature of gender policy backsliding, it is not sufficient to look at changes in laws and policies adopted; we also have to look at changes in implementation patterns, in accountability mechanisms of the state vis-à-vis women's rights advocates, as well as the discourses used by governments to delegitimize previously accepted gender equality objectives.
+A final section offers some concluding comments.